asadadams/Blocks-cli/README.md

 ## Usage

-- Change directory into project directory
+- Change directory into project directory and run a command

 `blks <command>`